-I am a versatile musician, improviser, and researcher with a diverse academic background, holding a second-level degree in Jazz Piano with honors from the Conservatorio di Piacenza, a Master’s degree in Musicology from Esmuc in Barcelona, and a Master’s degree in Biotechnology from the University of Pavia.
+I am a versatile musician, improviser, and researcher with a diverse academic background.
+Currently, I am an international Ph.D. student at Universitat de Barcelona (Societat i Cultura: Història, Antropologia, Art i Patrimoni).
+I serve as a researcher at CESEM – Centre for the Study of the Sociology and Aesthetics of Music at FCSH, Universidade Nova de Lisboa.
+I also hold a second-level degree in Jazz Piano with honors from the Conservatorio di Piacenza, a Master’s degree in Musicology from Esmuc in Barcelona, and a Master’s degree in Biotechnology from the University of Pavia.

 My primary focus lies in the preservation of musical heritage, achieved through in-depth studies and research, as well as the creative reinterpretation in a modern context.
-I explore non-destructive electronic techniques in musical composition, employing both ancient and modern compositional methodologies to forge a synergistic connection between the past and present.
-Specifically, I am conducting a study on spectral inversion applied to the human voice, featuring a repertoire of sacred music performed in various acoustic settings.
+I explore non-destructive techniques in musical composition, employing both ancient and modern compositional methodologies to forge a synergistic connection between the past and present.
 This approach reflects my dedication to explore, understand, and reinterpret musical heritage with a conservative sensibility, coupled with a vivid artistic expression in harmony with contemporary sensibilities.

 As a musician, my commitment extends beyond the realm of recorded albums and projects.
 In addition to the listed releases, I serve as the co-editor for the Schola Cantorum Cantus Fugiens in Barcelona and hold the position of director for the vocal group Ensemble Aromata.
 This ensemble is dedicated to performing and recording previously unreleased material derived from my musicological research in the field of Gregorian chant.